SonarSource-Demos/sonar-golc/README.md

 - **Url**: Your GitHub Enterprise Server URL (e.g., `https://github.yourcompany.com/`)
 - **Baseapi**: Your GitHub Enterprise Server hostname (e.g., `github.yourcompany.com`)
-- The tool automatically detects GitHub Enterprise Server by checking if the URL differs from `https://api.github.com/`

 The syntax of this file is as follows for File: